 Adjust the spices according to your taste and preference.

-You can adjust the amount of green chili peppers depending on how spicy you want the curry to be.
-Serrano peppers can be used instead of green chilies
+You can adjust the green chilies depending on how spicy you want the curry to be.
+Serrano peppers or Thai green chilies can be used instead of Indian green chilies.

 I always prefer to use fresh tomatoes, but you can use canned crushed tomatoes as well.